paultopia/casebook-14amend/working-copy.md

 \newpage

-## Substantive Due Process and Incorporation: Are They The Same Thing?
+## Fundamental Rights and Incorporation: Are They The Same Thing?

 \newpage